jrpotter/notebook/notes/c17/alignment.md

 %%ANKI
 Basic
-What is the sign of the following bit-field?
+What is the signedness of the following bit-field?
 ```c
 struct foo { int bar : 1; };
 ```